-First, the family . . .
+First, let me introduce my boys . . .

-Brady, started his life almost 2 months premature with Down syndrome, 5 complex congenital heart defects and 3 major stomach defects all resulting in a whirlwind of events consisting of six major surgeries, numerous procedures and many months in the hospital.
+Brady, started his life almost 2 months premature with Down syndrome, 5 complex congenital heart defects and 3 major stomach defects all resulting in a whirlwind of events consisting of 9 major surgeries, numerous procedures and many months in the hospital.
 But I'm getting ahead of myself.
 Let's start from the beginning.